MichaelCurrin/code-cookbook/recipes/format-and-lint/editor-config.md

 If using VS Code Prettier or related extensions (such as for formatting with semicolons), be sure to set space to 2 and disable tabs in the config.
 These will be applied when the file is saved and unfortunately the editor config is not picked up.

-## Samples

-These are separate but can combined if they make sense for one project.

 ## General format

 ```ini